Why not run a quantum-steampunk creative-writing course?

 The published fiction chosen will mirror the scientific subjects we’ll cover: quantum physics; quantum technologies; and thermodynamics, including quantum thermodynamics.
 I’ll lead this part of the course.
 The scientific studies will interleave with the story reading, writing, and workshopping.
 Students will learn about the science behind the science fiction while contributing to the growing subgenre of quantum steampunk.

 We aim to attract students from across campus: physics, English, the Jiménez-Porter Writers’ House, computer science, mathematics, and engineering—plus any other departments whose students have curiosity and creativity to spare.
-The course already has three cross-listings: Arts and Humanities 270, Physics 299Q, Computer Science 298Q, and Chemistry 299Q.
-More may join the list, and we’re petitioning to satisfy General Education requirements.1 Undergraduate and graduate students are welcome.
+The course already has four cross-listings—Arts and Humanities 270, Physics 299Q, Computer Science 298Q, and Mechanical Engineering 299Q—and will probably acquire a fifth (Chemistry 298Q).
+You can earn a Distributive Studies: Scholarship in Practice (DSSP) General Education requirement, and undergraduate and graduate students are welcome.
 QuICS—the Joint Center for Quantum Information and Computer Science, my home base—is paying Edward’s salary through a seed grant.
 Ross Angelella, the director of the Writers’ House, arranged logistics and doused us with enthusiasm.
 I’m proud of how organizations across the university are uniting to support the course.

 The diversity we seek, though, poses a challenge.
 The course lacks prerequisites, so I’ll need to teach at a level comprehensible to the non-science students.
 I’d enjoy doing so, but I’m concerned about boring the science students.
 Ideally, the science students will help me teach, while the non-science students will challenge us with foundational questions that force us to rethink basic concepts.
 Also, I hope that non-science students will galvanize discussions about ethical and sociological implications of quantum technologies.
 But how can one ensure that conversation will flow?